John Chapman (Australian Army officer): Second World War

-Still in England when the Second World War broke out in September 1939, he was posted to the British 52nd (Lowland) Infantry Division as a staff officer but returned to Australia in January 1940, having been promoted to lieutenant colonel.
+Still in England when the Second World War broke out in September 1939, he was posted to the British 52nd (Lowland) Infantry Division as a staff officer but returned to Australia in January 1940, having been promoted to lieutenant colonel in November 1939.
 Based in Melbourne, he was responsible for training at army headquarters before transferring to the reformed AIF in April 1940.
-Promoted to colonel, he was chief of staff to Major General John Lavarack, the commander of 7th Division.
+Promoted to colonel in April 1940, he was chief of staff to Major General John Lavarack, the commander of 7th Division, until August 1941.
 Commencing on 8 June 1941, the division participated in the two-month-long Syrian Campaign against the Vichy French during which Chapman earned a recommendation for a Bar to his DSO.
 This was duly gazetted and awarded in 1944.

-After the conclusion of the Syrian Campaign, Chapman was promoted to temporary brigadier and became responsible for the AIF Base Area in the Middle East.
+After the conclusion of the Syrian campaign, Chapman was promoted to temporary brigadier in August and became responsible for the AIF Base Area in the Middle East.
 He later returned to Australia as deputy adjutant and Quartermaster General, based in Brisbane.
 Promoted to major general in September 1942, he was appointed as Deputy Chief of the General Staff in October 1944.
 He served in this capacity until March 1946.

 Postwar career

 From May 1946, Chapman was based in Washington, D.C. as the army representative on the Australian Joint Service Mission to the United States.
 After completing his four-year term in the United States (and being awarded a Legion of Merit), he had a spell as General Officer Commanding, Central Command before commencing his final post of Quartermaster General and member of the military board in February 1951.
-He was honoured with an appointment as Companion of the Order of the Bath in 1952.
+He was honoured with an appointment as Companion of the Order of the Bath in June 1952.